joshk326/StartupManager/README.md

 * Clone the repository
 * Open the project file ```StartupManager.sln```
-* Click Start in the top menu bar (you may be prompted to restart Visual Studio in administrator mode)
+* Click Start in the top menu bar